simplexidev/sdevlibs/THIRD_PARTY_NOTICES.md

 ***The attached notices are provided for information use only.***
 <hr/>

-## libui (also referred to as LibUI)
+## libui

 **Repository URL**: https://github.com/andlabs/libui

-LibUISharp references and distributes source code and libraries built from the source code of LibUI.
+LibUISharp references and distributes source code and libraries built from the source code of *libui*.

 ### Copyright Notice(s):